 Application containers can be run and managed with the help of Kubernetes orchestration tool.
 It is an open-source platform designed for deployment and management of fault-tolerant containerized applications.
 It can handle complex tasks of container orchestration, such as deployment, service discovery, rolling upgrades, self-healing, and security management.

-In other words, we run Kubernetes with the help of platform orchestration providing maximum interoperability for projects that were designed for Kubernetes from the beginning.
-The major benefit of Kubernetes implementation is the advanced pay-per-use model that solves right-sizing problem and makes hosting of multiple containers more cost efficient.
+In other words, we run Kubernetes with the help of Jelastic orchestration providing maximum interoperability for projects that were designed for Kubernetes from the beginning.
+The major benefit of Jelastic Kubernetes implementation is the advanced pay-per-use model that solves right-sizing problem and makes hosting of multiple containers more cost efficient.

 Additional information on the Kubernetes Cluster can be viewed via the appropriate documentation sections: